Click on the Frequently Asked Question below to see the corresponding answers.

 What is the CPA?

-The Canadian Psychological Association, or the CPA, is the national professional association of psychologists and counts students, researchers and health care providers among its membership of almost 7,000.
+The Canadian Psychological Association, or the CPA, is the national professional association of psychologists and counts students, researchers and health care providers among its membership of over 7,000.

 What are CPA's objectives?